sbabcock23/pytryfi/README.md

 * [TryFi](https://tryfi.com/)

 # Version History
+## 0.0.10
+* Enhancement - added areaName property that could be used to idenitfy a location (tryfi.pets[0].areaName)
+* Bugfix - fixed longitude and latitude while Pet is on a walk

 ## 0.0.9
 * Bugfix - get LED status based on additional logic that compares the ledOffAt date with the current date/time.
 Update the boolean to True or False base on the additional date comparison.